BurakAhmet/cs50AI/README.md

 # cs50ai
-This repository is for Harvard's CS50AI course
+This repository is for Harvard's CS50AI course.